CS171/Homework_instructions/week-06/hw/week-06_hw.md

 6. **Emphasize the data points on the D3 line graph**

 	- Append an SVG circle on each x/y intersection *(20 tournaments = 20 circles)*
-	- The points are meant to highlight the individual events and will be used as an anchor point for the tooltips later
+	- The points are meant to highlight the individual events.
 	- Use the D3 update pattern: enter, update, exit

 7. **Implement a dynamic y-axis**